 Portuguese is one of the most widely spoken languages in South America and it’s the second most spoken language in Latin America, second only to Latin American Spanish and other dialects.

-The Brazilian variety of the language is one of the 10 most influential languages.
+The Brazilian variety of languages is one of the 10 most influential languages.
 Portuguese is spoken all over the world, it’s a beautiful language to learn, and it opens a world of opportunities.